 10.1 This is secured against first charge over current and fixed assets of the company.
 The financing forms part of total credit facility available to the extent of Rs.
 108.351 million.
 The loan carries markup @ 3 months kibor plus 2.50% without floor and cap.
-The credit limit of the Company has been renewed for adjustment till April 30, 2014.
+The credit limit of the Company was renewed for adjustment till 30 April 2014.
+The company is still negotiating with bank for renewal of this facility.

-II.
-CONTINGENCIES AND COMMITMENTS
+11. CONTINGENCIES AND COMMITMENTS